noa/iur/README.md

 model.
 This can be accomplished, for example, by using the same flag file.

+If you simply wish to produce vector embeddings, use `--mode embed` which will produce embeddings of data contained in the TFRecords specified with the `--train_tfrecord_path` flag.
+The model is specified using `--expt_dir` and the remaining flags should match those used to train the model (which you can ensure by using the same flag file).
+The resulting embeddings are written in `numpy` format to `--output_embed_path`.
+Note that it is important that the data is preprocessed using the same pipeline as was used to train the model.
+For example, use the same subword vocabulary.

 # Reddit Data

 We release the data in two formats: (1) in preprocessed binary format